 Our Salt Lake City child custody attorney Emy A. Cordano sums up that parents have to pay child support even when they share custody of their children equally, but the amount of child support payments will depend on both parents’ gross income and how much time each of them spends with the children.

 If you believe that your child support order is unfair and/or the court used an inaccurate or biased formula when calculating child support payments in your divorce, consult with our divorce lawyers in Utah.
-Get a free consultation by calling at 801-804-5152.
+Get a legal consultation by calling at 801-804-5152.